schmug/VistAI/README.md

 - User accounts and personalized model rankings
 - Adding more AI models to the comparison
 - Implementing revenue sharing based on user preferences

+## Deploying to Cloudflare

+1. Deploy the static frontend using **Cloudflare Pages**.
+When configuring the Pages deployment, set an environment variable `API_BASE_URL` to the public URL of your Worker (for example `https://vistai-worker.yourdomain.workers.dev`).
+The frontend reads this value at runtime and prefixes all API requests with it.

+Set the build command to `npm run build` so the Vite CLI is available.

+2. Deploy the API using **Cloudflare Workers** with `wrangler`.
+A sample `wrangler.toml` is included in this repository.

+Once both are deployed the site will automatically call the Worker endpoints via the configured base URL.